Spicks and Specks (TV series): Best Of

-As the last episode of each year of the original series, Spicks and Specks reflects back on all the highlights, lowlights and memorable guests throughout the year.
+As the last episode of each year of the original series, Spicks and Specks reflects on the highlights, lowlights and guests from throughout the year.

 100th episode

 On 30 May 2007, Spicks and Specks celebrated its 100th episode.
 Instead of the show being divided into games, teams were asked 100 questions – one from each of the previous 99 episodes, and one new question, "What is the last question on our 100th episode?" which was correctly answered by Antoinette Halloran.
 Alan Brough's team was victorious although it did come down to the very last question.

 Behind the scenes

 This was the first episode of Spicks and Specks in which the games are not played at all.
 Instead, this behind-the-scenes special hosted by regular contestant Hamish Blake took a tour through the studios and dressing rooms of the ABC studios in Elsternwick and conducted interviews with show personnel.